MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/pull-server/pullServer.md

 - Community maintained open-source solutions
 - An SMB share

+The recommended scale for each solution is as follows:

+| Solution | Client nodes
+|-|-
+| Windows Pull Server using MDB/ESENT database | Up to 500 nodes
+| Windows Pull Server using SQL database | Up to 1000 nodes
+| Azure Automation DSC | Scenarios with greater than 1000 nodes

 **The recommended solution**, and the option with the most features available, is [Azure Automation DSC](/azure/automation/automation-dsc-getting-started).

 The Azure service can manage nodes on-premises in private datacenters, or in public clouds such as